 Generally, just a pinch of salt can be added to a cup of coffee and then adjusted as needed.
 It is important to start with a small amount and gradually add more until the desired level of bitterness reduction is achieved.

-Most people find it easier to just add a pinch of salt to the coffee grounds before brewing.
+Most people find it easier to just add a pinch of salt in coffee grounds before brewing.
 Doing this will help more evenly distribute the salt through the brewing process.

 For the most optimal-tasting coffee, it is recommended to use high-quality sea salt or kosher salt rather than table salt.
-However, keep in mind that using any type of salt will alter the flavor profile of your brew…so steer clear from adding it if you’ve splurged on expensive beans or blends.
+However, keep in mind that using any type of salt will alter the flavor profile of your brew.

-Table salt is heavily processed and can contain anti-caking agents and other additives that can affect the taste of coffee.
-Sea salt and kosher salt, on the other hand, are minimally processed and have a more natural taste making them the preferred option for most people.
+Common Table salt is heavily processed and can contain anti-caking agents and other additives such as Iodine that can affect the taste of coffee.
+Sea salt and kosher salt, on the other hand, tend to be minimally processed and have a more natural taste making them the preferred option for most people.
+To learn more about Sea Salt, check out the article on Sea Salt & Sea Salt Flakes.

 Are There Any Negative Effects Of Adding Salt To Coffee?